Cousin Bazilio: TV and film adaptations

-The first film adaptation of a work of Queiroz was a 1922 adaptation of Cousin Bazilio by George Pallu, and the work was adapted to film 5 more times (including a 1959 Portuguese film, a 1935 Mexican film, the 1977 Spanish film Dios bendiga cada rincón de esta casa, a 1969 West German film and a 2007 Brazilian adaptation simply titled Primo Basílio produced/directed by Daniel Filho, with Fábio Assunção in the role of Basílio, and Débora Falabella as Laura, Reynaldo Gianecchini as Jorginho and Glória Pires as Juliana, with the action moved from 19th century Lisbon to São Paulo of the 1950s around the time of the construction of Brasília).
+The first film adaptation of a work of Queiroz was a 1922 adaptation of Cousin Bazilio by George Pallu, and the work has been adapted to film five more times, including a 1959 Portuguese film, a 1935 Mexican film, the 1977 Spanish film Dios bendiga cada rincón de esta casa, and a 1969 West German film.
+In a 2007 Brazilian adaptation titled Primo Basílio produced/directed by Daniel Filho, with Fábio Assunção in the role of Basílio, and Débora Falabella as Luiza, Reynaldo Gianecchini as Jorge and Glória Pires as Juliana, the action was moved from 19th century Lisbon to São Paulo of the 1950s around the time of the construction of Brasília.

-In 1988 the Brazilian company Rede Globo produced a television adaptation of O Primo Basílio in 35 episodes, starring the then rising star Giulia Gam and renowned actors Marcos Paulo and Tony Ramos.
-Although never rerun, this production contains some of the best dramatic moments delivered by the actors involved, especially the villainous Juliana, played by Marília Pêra.
+In 1988 the Brazilian company Rede Globo produced a television adaptation of O Primo Basílio in 16 episodes, starring Giulia Gam, Marcos Paulo and Tony Ramos.